 Once your amendment processes, the IRS should retroactively adjust any penalties and interest back to match your amended return and will issue a refund to you on any funds paid towards the amended tax year within the last 24 months.
 If your amended return shows that you do not owe any additional tax for the year in question, you should expect to see all penalties and interest removed and your entire 2018 refund returned to you within 6-10 months of filing the 1040X.
 The IRS could also send you a notice requesting additional information regarding your figures on your amended return.
 Be sure to check for any IRS letters and respond to their requests timely.

 Form 1040X is the IRS form you file for an amended tax return.
 It’s mostly similar to the standard Form 1040, with an added space to explain why you’re filing an amended return.

 It’s important to be aware that you cannot file Form 1040X online; you must mail in the amended tax return.
 The IRS states that it can take up to three weeks for the amended return to even appear in their system.
 Then they say it can take up to 16 weeks to process the amended return.
-However, due to the freeze on hiring and the government shutdown, the processing time is closer to 6 months or more.
+However, due to the pandemic, the processing time is closer to 6 months or more.

 After three weeks, you can check the status of your return through the IRS website at Where’s My Amended Return?

 You’ll need your Social Security Number, date of birth and zip code to locate your records.
 There are three possible statuses that you’ll see: